Fermat's Last Theorem: Ernst Kummer and the theory of ideals

 In 1847, Gabriel Lamé outlined a proof of Fermat's Last Theorem based on factoring the equation ^{p} + ^{p} = ^{p} in complex numbers, specifically the cyclotomic field based on the roots of the number 1.
 His proof failed, however, because it assumed incorrectly that such complex numbers can be factored uniquely into primes, similar to integers.
 This gap was pointed out immediately by Joseph Liouville, who later read a paper that demonstrated this failure of unique factorisation, written by Ernst Kummer.

 Kummer set himself the task of determining whether the cyclotomic field could be generalized to include new prime numbers such that unique factorisation was restored.
 He succeeded in that task by developing the ideal numbers.

-(Note: It is often stated that Kummer was led to his "ideal complex numbers" by his interest in Fermat's Last Theorem; there is even a story often told that Kummer, like Lamé, believed he had proven Fermat's Last Theorem until Lejeune Dirichlet told him his argument relied on unique factorization; but the story was first told by Kurt Hensel in 1910 and the evidence indicates it likely derives from a confusion by one of Hensel's sources.
-Harold Edwards says the belief that Kummer was mainly interested in Fermat's Last Theorem "is surely mistaken".
+(It is often stated that Kummer was led to his "ideal complex numbers" by his interest in Fermat's Last Theorem; there is even a story often told that Kummer, like Lamé, believed he had proven Fermat's Last Theorem until Lejeune Dirichlet told him his argument relied on unique factorization; but the story was first told by Kurt Hensel in 1910 and the evidence indicates it likely derives from a confusion by one of Hensel's sources.
+Harold Edwards said the belief that Kummer was mainly interested in Fermat's Last Theorem "is surely mistaken".
 See the history of ideal numbers.)

 Using the general approach outlined by Lamé, Kummer proved both cases of Fermat's Last Theorem for all regular prime numbers.
 However, he could not prove the theorem for the exceptional primes (irregular primes) that conjecturally occur approximately 39% of the time; the only irregular primes below 270 are 37, 59, 67, 101, 103, 131, 149, 157, 233, 257 and 263.